 Relativistic fluids from relativistic dust

-Xing’s notes.
-This article demonstrates a method to construct the energy–momentum tensor of a perfect fluid from “dust”, and aims to give an intuition of this tensor's meaning.
+This article demonstrates a method to construct the energy-momentum tensor of a perfect fluid from “dust”, and aims to give an intuition of this tensor's meaning.
 It builds upon the lectures of Professor Ori Ganor.
+See my other notes here.

 Background